byteface/domonic/README.md

 <label class="classname" for="someinput"></label>
 ```

-### rendering
+### rendering DOM objects

-A domonic tree is composed of objects. i.e
+domonic is a pure python dom and its tree is composed of objects. i.e

 ```python
 div()